kev-ngo/kev-ngo.github.io/about.md

 My name is Kevin Ngo, and this is my personal website.
 I'm a curious software engineer who specializes in developing smart contracts and decentralized applications for the Ethereum blockchain.
-I enjoy discussing anything blockchain-related and working through this promising new technology.
+Message me to discuss anything about blockchain, computer science, or WandaVision.

 ### Technical skills
 **Blockchain concepts:** Distributed ledgers, consensus mechanisms, mining in